KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation.md

 }
 ```

-The `.keyboardDictation` modifier will then automatically trigger the dictation if the app is opened with the deep link that is specified in the provided configuration.
-Once the app stops dictating, the service will return the user to the keyboard.
+The app will now automatically start dictation if it's opened with the deep link that is specified in the configuration.
+When dictation stops, it will automatically navigate back to the keyboard.

 You can customize the standard `DictationScreen` with a custom style or use a completely custom overlay.

 > Important: If you are using a DocumentGroup-based app, you may have noticed that the `.keyboardDictation` view modifier only works if a document is open.
 To make dictation always work in a DocumentGroup-based, you can instead check if the context's `isDictationStartedByKeyboard` is `true` when the app starts, and if so present a sheet or a modal and add `keyboardDictationOnAppear` on its root view.
-Native support for opening a sheet or modal from a document group is not yet included in KeyboardKit Pro, but will hopefully be added in a future version.

 ### 7. Create a speech recognizer

-KeyboardKit Pro doesn't contain a `SpeechRecognizer`, since the `Speech` framework would then force all apps to specify dictation permissions, even if they aren't using dictation.
+KeyboardKit Pro doesn't contain a `SpeechRecognizer`, since the `Speech` framework would force all apps to specify dictation permissions, even if they aren't using dictation.

-As such, you can just copy this code and add it to your app, then pass in `StandardSpeechRecognizer()` into the modifier:
+Instead, just add this to the app and use a `StandardSpeechRecognizer()` in the modifier:

 ```swift
 import Speech